kbenoit/coursepack-bookdown/readme.md

   : (\#tab:t-region)Frequency distribution of the region variable in the country data.
 ```

-You'll notice that the horizontal rule and its breaks determine the number of rows.
+You'll notice that the horizontal rule and its breaks determine the number and relative size of rows.

 The alignment of a row is determined by where you place the content of the first line in relation to the horizontal rule.
 It does not matter where exactly you place the remaining content as long as it is within the row.
 In the output, the entire row will be aligned according to the first line: